kaleido-io/paladin/doc-site/docs/architecture/programming_model.md

 2. A zero-knowledge proof is verified during execution of the transaction
     - The smart contract uses advanced cryptography to verify the rules were obeyed
     - Anyone can submit a transaction, as long as it comes with a suitable proof
-    - Example 1: a cash token with total conversation of value and ownership enforced via ZKP
+    - Example 1: a cash token with total conservation of value and ownership enforced via ZKP
     - Example 2: a non-fungible token with uniqueness and ownership enforced via ZKP

 There are strong reasons why both of these approaches exist - some related to efficiency/performance, and others related to fundamental characteristics of each model.
 The Paladin project embraces both approaches, and allows them coexist and interoperate atomically.